 Prior to that, he took part in the brand’s Jersey Presentation Tour.
 Once again, along with McMillian, the tandem recognized Dawkins’ son, Brian Dawkins Jr. from Valor Christian (CO).
 Since then, the younger version moved on and committed to Clemson.

 As for the patriarch of the family, Dawkins’ career was distinguished.
 Accordingly, his bust now sits in Canton (OH).
 Throughout it all, he gave back to the game.
 That much was apparent on several occasions during his work with Blue-Grey Football.

-One of the more memorable moments, it’s worth mentioning, was when Dawkins delivered a stirring prayer in front of peers, players and families alike following his stint on the sidelines at the All-American Bowl (click on this link or see video below).
+One of the more memorable moments, it’s worth mentioning, was when Dawkins delivered a stirring prayer in front of peers, players and families alike following his stint on the sidelines at the All-American Bowl (click on this link or see included the video above).